 From a functional point of view, FAST offers annotation management functionalities, such as creation, access, and so on.
 Furthermore it supports collaboration among user by introducing scopes of annotation and groups of users: annotations can be private, shared or public; public; if an annotation is shared, different groups of users can share it with different permissions, e.g., one group can only read the annotation while another can also modify it.

-Finally, FAST offers advanced search functionalities based on annotations by exploiting annotations as a useful context in order to search and retrieve relevant documents for a user query [Agosti and Ferro 2005b], [Agosti and Ferro 2006].
+Finally, FAST offers advanced search functionalities based on annotations by exploiting annotations as a useful context in order to search and retrieve relevant documents for a user query [13,14].
 The aim is to retrieve more documents that are relevant and to have them ranked in a way which is better than a system that does not makes use of annotations.

-3.8 Summary of Integration Activities
+3.7 Summary of Integration Activities

-All integration activities of the first phase are summarized in Figure 7.
-Both audio and 3D features have been added to the VA-file index of DelosDLMS.
-Since the FAST annotation management and the SOM visualization are available as web services, they have been loosely integrated into DelosDLMS and OSIRIS processes have been extended accordingly in order to make use of these new services.
-The active paper front-end creates a query which is sent and executed in DelosDLMS.
+All integration activities of the first phase are summarized in Figure 6.
+Audio and 3D features have been added to the VA-file index of DelosDLMS.
+The FAST annotation management and the SOM visualization are available as web services and have been loosely integrated into DelosDLMS.
+For this, OSIRIS processes have been extended accordingly in order to make use of these new services.
+The iPaper front-end creates a query which is sent and executed in DelosDLMS.
 Similarly, the Daffodil client generates a query which is sent to DelosDLMS.
-The result objects are displayed in the Daffodil client.